Tame Parahoric Nonabelian Hodge Correspondence in Positive Characteristic over Algebraic Curves: Introduction

 implies the equivalence of these two categories.
-Actually, each arrow in the diagram can be understood as an equivalence and the horizontal arrows are discussed in \S~\ref{sect corresp} based the the correspondence studied by V. Balaji and C. Seshadri \cite{Moduli of parahoric torsors}. \begin{thm}[\emph{local tame parahoric nonabelian Hodge correspondence}, Theorem \ref{classification for parahoric connection}] We have
+Actually, each arrow in the diagram can be understood as an equivalence and the horizontal arrows are discussed in \S\ref{sect corresp} based the the correspondence studied by Balaji--Seshadri \cite{Moduli of parahoric torsors}. \begin{thm}[Theorem \ref{classification for parahoric connection}] We have an equivalence of categories